 Apparently, the Faerie world is a pretty vast one and tons of her books take place within it.
 That’s something that was really cool to learn about.
 I think if you go into one of her earlier series, it will sound a lot more underdeveloped and mysterious.
 With this book in particular, I felt everything was pretty much established and mastered in a way that felt effortless for both author and reader to navigate.

 There was a lot of tension and uncertainty.
 I was never sure if a character would suddenly die or be killed or hurt in any way.
 Literally no one was safe, and that really made things interesting for me.
 The twists were also pretty great and not something I even considered.
-Not that I’m the biggest expert in unexpected turns but, you know, it’s nice to be surprised.
+Not that I’m the biggest expert on unexpected turns but, you know, it’s nice to be surprised.

 Even though it took me some time to warm up to The Cruel Prince, after the actual plot kick-started it became a way more enjoyable read.
 I was looking forward to what was going to happen next and excited to find out more.

 This book certainly didn’t suck me in right away.
 It was very hard for me to focus on it and get invested, especially with a premise like “loving your parents’ murderer and your own captor”.
-It was a bit too Stockholm Syndrome for me and I didn’t care much for it.
+It was a bit too Stockholm Syndrome-y for me and I didn’t care much for it.

-Despite enjoying the writing for the most part, the few moments in which Jude breaks the forth wall and addresses the reader as though she’s telling her story to someone else were disconcerting and broke the focus for me.
-They came out of nowhere and only happened in the beginning, so I can only assume the author either forgot or decided to forsake that style later on.
+Despite enjoying the writing for the most part, the few moments during which Jude breaks the forth wall and addresses the reader as though she’s telling her story to someone else were disconcerting and broke the focus for me.
+They came out of nowhere and only happened in the beginning, so I can only assume the author either forgot about or decided to forsake that style later on.
 Still, I wasn’t a fan and felt it was both inconsistent and disruptive.

 I also had a hard time with the pacing on several occasions, which contributed to my taking so long to finish it.

 The romance.
-Or whatever you want to call.
+Or whatever you want to call it.
 I mean, why?
 I completely despise the “falling for your bully” trope and this book was full to the brim with it.
 Not only did it exist, but it made no sense whatsoever.
 It was shallow, didn’t have any sort of believable build-up, made no sort of effort to win the reader over, and contributed nothing to the storyline.
 In fact, the whole thing would have been so much better without it.
 In my opinion.